jyingnan/GSCI-Tracker/README.md

 If you use GSCI data in your research, please cite:

 > [Author(s)].
-"From Ten Newspapers to the World: An Event-Based Conflict Intensity Index." *Working Paper*, 2026.
+"From Ten Newspapers to the World: An Event-Based Global Conflict Intensity Index." *Working Paper*, 2026.
 GitHub: [https://github.com/jyingnan/GSCI-Tracker](https://github.com/jyingnan/GSCI-Tracker)

 The GSCI data series is also directly citable as a dataset: